Justar96/memory-pickle-mcp/README.md

 # Memory Pickle MCP

 Project management and session memory for AI agents.
 Provides 8 essential MCP tools for tracking projects, tasks, and context during chat sessions.
+*for kilo , cline , roo perform best with code mode your agent will not lose track. there are some struggle with HITL*

 ## Quick Start